Alex Verdugo Player Props: Red Sox vs. Mariners

 - Verdugo has 27 doubles, four triples, seven home runs and 36 walks while hitting .272.

-- He ranks 41st in batting average, 47th in on base percentage, and 84th in slugging among the qualified hitters in MLB.
+- Among qualifying hitters, he ranks 41st in batting average, while his on-base percentage ranks 48th and he is 85th in slugging.

+- Verdugo is batting .222 during his last games and is on a four-game hitting streak.

-- Verdugo has picked up a hit in 63 of 92 games this year, with multiple hits 30 times.
+- Verdugo has picked up a hit in 64 of 93 games this season, with multiple hits 30 times.

-- In 28 games this season (30.4%), Verdugo has picked up an RBI, and in eight of those games (8.7%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 30.1% of his games this season, Verdugo has had at least one RBI.
+He's picked up more than one in 8.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.